 How to Protect Your Mental Health When You Work From Home

-In many ways, working from home is a pretty sweet gig.
-You can hang around in your pajamas until noon, don’t have to face rush hour traffic, and sometimes can even duck out to run errands or pick your kids up from school.
-With personal benefits like these — as well as reduced costs for employers — it’s no wonder so many Americans (43 percent as of 2017) now report working remotely at least some of the time.
-But there’s a hidden cost to this consistent lack of in-person interaction: Many people who work from home struggle to maintain their mental health.
-Do you find that telecommuting from your couch and seeing others only on a screen leaves you feeling mentally “meh”?
-Try these tips to fight the work-from-home blues.
+In many ways, working from home can be a pretty sweet gig.
+You don't have to wear shoes, don't have to face rush hour traffic, and sometimes can even duck out to run errands.
+But there's a hidden cost to this consistent lack of in-person interaction: Many people who work from home struggle to maintain their mental health.
+If you think telecommuting from your couch and seeing others only on a screen is leaving you feeling mentally “meh," try these tips to fight the work-from-home blues.

 1. Get outdoors.
 When you get a break between meetings or tasks, instead of going on Facebook, try going outside.
 Spending time in the outdoors is a well-established way to lift your spirits.
 A bit of fresh air and natural color (not to mention time away from your desk or screen) may send you back to work refreshed and in control of your emotional state.